bionomics/bionomics/_posts/articles/2017-11-01-michelle-afkhami.md

 ---

 Assistant Professor of Ecology,
-University of Miami,
+Department of Biology,
-Department of Biology
+University of Miami

 ---